raZ3l/bnetlib/README.md

 bnetlib is an object-oriented interface for the Battle.net REST API.
 It tries to keep a direct mapping to the actual resource names and response values.

+**Diablo preview:** Blizzard just released a preview for the [Diablo III API](http://us.battle.net/wow/en/forum/topic/5271598804?page=1#1).
+You can find a working implementation (in combination with the stub connection) for the latest preview under the [`diablo-preview`](https://github.com/coss/bnetlib/tree/diablo-preview) branch.

+> Note: The version 1.1 contains some BC breaks, read the [`UPGRADE.md`](https://github.com/coss/bnetlib/blob/master/UPGRADE.md) for more informations.

 Requirements
 ------------